microsoft/mu_feature_dfci/DfciPkg/Docs/QemuQ35Pkg/ReadMe.md

 # Building and Running QemuQ35Pkg with DFCI

-QemuQ35Pkg virtual machine environment is avaiable at [here](https://github.com/microsoft/mu_tiano_platforms.git).
+QemuQ35Pkg virtual machine environment is available at [here](https://github.com/microsoft/mu_tiano_platforms.git).

 This document describes how to build and Run a QuemuQ35Pkg virtual device to